adam10603/BeamNG-Advanced-Steering/README.md

  1. Navigate to the game's main directory, then go to `lua\vehicle`.
  2. Rename `input.lua` to something else.
-This serves as a backup of the original file, in case you want to restore it.
+This will be a backup of the original file, if you ever want to restore it.
  3. Copy `input.lua` and `better_steering_config.json` from the mod's files to the `vehicle` directory.

 Since this mod replaces game files instead of using the game's modding API, updating the game may remove these files.